junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 >
 > Dean was surprised.
 "You were?"
 That was something he didn't dare to have hope for, but Castiel surprised him nonetheless.
 >
 > "These people, they are all my Father's creations.
 They are works of art."
-His gaze flashed to the people in park briefly before landing back on Dean. *Including you, Dean,* his eyes were saying quietly, *you are the best of all those creations and the most beautiful works of art.* The emotions stirred in those eyes like ripples in a lake, swirling darker.
+His gaze flashed to the people in the park briefly before landing back on Dean. *Including you, Dean,* his eyes were saying quietly, *you are the best of all those creations and the most beautiful works of art.* The emotions stirred in those eyes like ripples in a lake, swirling darker.
 >
 > Dean winced under those eyes, unsure of what he read, uneased by the look of appreciation and other things that were too kind to be real because he was damn sure he didn't deserve them.
 He lowered his eyes, drifting down to the angel's mouth.
 It was as dry and parched as all those other times he saw.
 Dean ran his tongue over his lips, as if it could wet the lips in his view.
 >
 > Castiel was either not noticing or not thinking along the line, for he just continued, "And yet, even though you stopped Samhain, the seal was broken."
 His face hardened.
 "And we are one step closer to Hell on Earth for all creation.
 And that's not an expression, Dean.
 It's literal.
 You, of all people, should appreciate what that means."
 >
 > Panic flickered through him like an electric wave of shock.
 Dean took a shallow breath, and felt his chest too tight to let that sigh out. *If the Armageddon fell on Earth, couldn't say he wasn't warned.
-And he would know, with all the pain and consequence for all the eternity, it might just because of the mistake they made today, because he wouldn't let a town and a thousand people sacrifice for some greater good -- even knowing that, he still wouldn't.*
+And he would know, with all the pain and consequence for all eternity, it might just be because of the mistake they made today, because he wouldn't let a town and a thousand people sacrifice for some greater good -- even knowing that, he still wouldn't.*
 >
 > He looked at the angel, thinking, asking silently, *What should I do, Cas?* For once, without saying it out loud, Dean thought, he was properly scared.
 Less scared than when he watched Sam die in his arms, more scared than when he was dragged to Hell by a Hellhound. *How do I make the right choice?
 If you have the answer, please tell me.*
 >
-> And as if heard the voice in his mind, Castiel said, more quietly than before, frowning deeper than before, "Can I tell you something if you promise not to tell another soul?"
+> And as if he heard the voice in his mind, Castiel said, more quietly than before, frowning deeper than before, "Can I tell you something if you promise not to tell another soul?"
 His tone was so careful, so trusting, that Dean swallowed again around the lump in his throat, feeling as if he were to be tasked to hold the angel's heart with his bare hands.
 >
-> "Okay," he forced his voice out, feeling his heart fluttered. *Who was he to be trusted with an angel's secret that **no other soul** would ever know?
-Who was he to **this** angel, to Cas to be trusted like this?* Dean thought, maybe he should be scared.
+> "Okay," he forced his voice out, feeling his heart flutter. *Who was he to be trusted with an angel's secret that **no other soul** would ever know?
+Who was he to **this** angel, to Cas, to be trusted like this?* Dean thought, maybe he should be scared.
 But with everything happening recently, it was taking too much of his mental energy to really feel scared or worried so quickly again now.
 >
 > "I'm not a 'hammer,' as you say," the angel confessed, his eyes averted, staring at his own clenched hands.
 "I have questions.
 I have doubts."
 He glanced at the sky, at Heaven's direction, and he looked away, as if he couldn't even bear to think about Heaven for too long at this moment, as if he was ashamed, as if he just admitted the biggest crime an angel could ever commit -- because it was, and Castiel knew it -- but Dean didn't.
 >
 > Dean didn't, but he could sense something just from the way the angel hesitated and pained and averted his eyes from the sky.
-He could feel the undercurrent in those simple words, he just didn't know how significant it was.
+He could feel the undercurrent in those simple words; he just didn't know how significant it was.
 >
 > Dean watched him intently, capturing every move of his eyes, every quiver of his lips.
-He didn't quite know the pain and uncertainty he witnessed, if they were the reflection of his or Castiel's.
+He didn't quite know the pain and uncertainty he witnessed, whether they were the reflection of his or Castiel's.
 Perhaps both.
 >
 > And the confession stretched on.
 "I don't know what is right and what is wrong anymore.
 Whether you passed or failed here."
 They shared another glance, then another stare.
 "But in the coming months you will have more decisions to make.
 I don't envy the weight that's on your shoulders, Dean.
 I truly don't."
 >
 > Dean clenched his jaw at that, rendered breathless by the knowledge and burden in Castiel's eyes and voice. *But at least I got you here with me, right?* He thought, not daring to say that out.
 He felt too small and too big at the same time.
-They were talking about Apocalypse and Heaven and Hell and Angel and Demon here, and how could him, a vanilla human (okay, maybe adding a bit spice and juice) get to play on this big chessboard?
+They were talking about Apocalypse and Heaven and Hell and Angel and Demon here, and how could he, a vanilla human (okay, maybe adding a bit of spice and juice), get to play on this big chessboard?
 Even just talking with angels, with Castiel, still made his stomach flutter.
 >
-> Dean looked at the angel -- really looked at him -- thinking of the celestial being resided inside this vessel, behind the cloth and flesh, behind those lines and curves on his face, behind those eyes and lips, the being that could destroy him within a blink, the being that could summon lightening and thunder and spread his wings in a dimension different from their world.
-And yet, at the same time, Castiel was just sitting on a park bench with him, looking nothing different from a human, telling him, even as an angel, "he wasn't a hammer," telling him things that he wouldn't share with any other soul except for Dean.
+> Dean looked at the angel -- really looked at him -- thinking of the celestial being resided inside this vessel, behind the cloth and flesh, behind those lines and curves on his face, behind those eyes and lips, the being that could destroy him within a blink, the being that could summon lightning and thunder and spread his wings in a dimension different from their world.
+And yet, at the same time, Castiel was just sitting on a park bench with him, looking nothing different from a human, troubling, telling him, even as an angel, "he wasn't a hammer," telling him things that he wouldn't share with any other soul except for Dean.
 Not even to another angel -- *especially* not to another angel.
 >
-> So here they were, on the park bench, under the sunshine of a November morning, staring at each other, long and quiet, both thinking dazedly: *The person sitting with them was so unbelievable* and *They are going to be so screwed*.
+> So here they were, on the park bench, under the sunshine of a November morning, staring at each other, long and quiet, both thinking dazedly: *The person sitting with them was so unbelievable*, and *They are going to be so screwed*.

 <p style="text-align:right">-- <i>"Supernatural: It's the Great Pumpkin, Sam"</i> (2008) by Carver Edlund</p>